• Skip to primary navigation

 Any type of outdoor or indoor griddle will work, the cast iron of the Blackstone gives it that nice heat and flavor.
 Another great option indoors is a cast iron skillet.

-Usually a cast iron skillet is smaller and you will have to cook the meat in a couple batches.
-You want to be able to spread this out evenly to get it to char and not “steam” if it’s piled on top of each other.
+Usually a cast iron skillet is smaller and you will have to cook the meat and veggies in a couple of batches.
+You want to be able to spread this out evenly to get it to char.
+If it’s all piled on top of each other, it steams and you won’t get the char marks.

 How to Make Blackstone Steak Fajitas